bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 - For each year from 2020 to 2023, majority of customers make only 1 to 3 purchases.

 ### Top 10 customers by Profit
-The top 10 customers that have generated the highest profit for the company are identified together with the ranking, total number of orders placed, total sales and profit generated and last order date.
+The top 10 customers that generated the highest profit and sales for the company are identified and ranked accordingly together with their total number of orders placed as well as the total sales and profit generated.
+Their last order dates are also recorded.

 - The top customer generated the most profit and sales for the company in 2022 at $8765 and $14203 respectively.
 - Comparing the top 10 customers of each year, none of the customers made more than 5 purchases.